madbeamer/coducate-app/README.md

     This will start the MySQL Docker container.

-    After running this command:

-    -   **Check if the `data/mysql` directory exists in `coducate-backend`**:

-        -   If the `data/mysql` directory already exists, skip the next step.
-        -   If it does not exist, manually run the following command to apply the database migrations:
+    Then run:

     ```bash
     npx knex migrate:latest --knexfile knexfile.ts
     ```

-    This will create the `coducate` database and the `rooms` table.
+    This will run the database migrations.

     ```bash
     npm start